Exploring Native American Sun Dance Symbols and Ceremonies

 Thoughts on Native American Sun Dance Symbols and Sun Dance Meaning

-Ideally, this article on Native American sun symbols would be a feature during the summer solstice (around June 20-21st).
+Ideally, this article on Native American sun dance symbols would be a feature during the summer solstice (around June 20-21st).
 But in reality, many Native American communities celebrate the sun year-round.
 But sun symbolism really rocks the party on the first day of summer.

 The summer solstice marks the longest day of the year, and also the half-mark of the year.
 It is a paradox of a celebration because it acknowledges the brilliance of summer, while also recognizing the fading of the light.

 What?
 Fading of the light?
 Yeah, although it is the longest the sun shines upon the earth in the northern hemisphere, it is also the countdown to shorter days coming.
 From this point forward, the days will become shorter.
 This is symbolic of the inevitable relationship all life has with light vs. dark….symbolically this translates to the relationship of life vs. death.

 The Native American sun dance symbols relate to a powerful ceremony that embraces both light and dark sides of the summer solstice.
 Some tribes had an element of ritual that involved quite a bit of pain and self-depravation during the sun dance.
 These painful methods might include what is often misunderstood as self mutilation, weather exposure and starvation.
 In truth, these practices were NOT mutilating…they were an offering to the Spirits of nature, they were commitment to the sacred covenant made between man, beast, land, sun, sky, cosmos, and the Great Spirit the indwells all.